HouseAffection

 2. Use a Lint Roller for Pet Hair and Small Particles

-If you are a pet owner, you’re probably familiar with how stressful it can be to clean your furry friend’s hair from beds, couches, sofas, sideboards and cabinets, and whatnot.
+If you are a pet owner, you’re probably familiar with how stressful it can be to clean your furry friend’s hair from beds, couches, sofas, bone inlay furniture, and whatnot.
 No matter how much you clean, it often feels like there’s always a layer of fur on your sofa.

 But with a lint roller, this process becomes incredibly easy.
 It’s a small tool that doesn’t cost much and can save you hours and energy by removing pet hair, dust, and other small particles that stick to the fabric.